Right here! Newest videos are at the top.

 There are NO ads in Cook'n.
 That is to say, DVO does not generate any revenue by selling advertisements.
 However, recipe websites have ads and if you visit those sites, you will see their ads...but those are their ads not ours.
 And, there is no way for us to remove them.
 We cannot control the content on those websites.

-The "localhost:5918" error is most often associated with your computer's firewall or anti-virus software.
+If that doesn’t work, the "localhost:5918" error is most often associated with your computer's firewall or anti-virus software.
 Cook'n requires an internet connection to browse and display internet recipes, so if the program is being blocked, Cook'n will not function properly.

 To resolve this, check your firewall's list of approved programs to put Cook'n on your Exceptions list and approved for the network that you're connected to.
 You may also want to check that your anti-virus software is not blocking Cook'n from accessing the internet.